10 – Do You Feel Like We Do (Live) – Peter Frampton

 # 1 – Feels Like The First Time – Foreigner

 “Feels Like the First Time,” Foreigner’s powerful debut single from their self-titled 1977 album, set the stage for the band’s rise as a rock powerhouse.
 Written by lead guitarist and founder Mick Jones, the song captures the thrill of fresh experiences, both musically and thematically.
-The track was recorded at the Hit Factory in New York City, Produced by John Sinclair, Gary Lyons, and Jones.
+The track was recorded at the Hit Factory in New York City, produced by John Sinclair, Gary Lyons, and Jones.
 The lineup for this song includes Mick Jones on guitar, Lou Gramm delivering his distinctively intense lead vocals, Ian McDonald on keyboards and rhythm guitar, Al Greenwood on synthesizers, Ed Gagliardi on bass, and Dennis Elliott on drums.
-Released in early 1977, the song climbed to No. 4 on the Billboard Hot 100, establishing Foreigner as a formidable rock music presence.
+Released in early 1977, the song reached No. 4 on the Billboard Hot 100, establishing Foreigner as a formidable force in rock music.

 Read More: Jeff Pilson of Foreigner: The ClassicRockHistory.com Interview